yasenstar/cloud_computing/CC615-cloud_computing_infra/week1.md

   - Because of security or control considerations, some organizations insist on having the physical cloud infrastructure located on their premises.
   - This is the traditional private cloud deployment model, and some vendors also call it a "__local cloud__."
   - In this private cloud, the customer can take advantage of cloud paradigm elasticity and adaptability but retain a higher degree of control.
+  - Using on-premises hardware, organizations can outsource cloud creation and management to a third-party vendor, or do it by themselves.
 - Examples of virtualization software are: Open Source OpenStack, VMWare vCenter

 Hybrid Cloud